kiart-tantasi/BST-PLAYGROUND/README.md

 1. You can edit in the file "validator.js".

-2. See the result in the file "index.html". (pressF12 to see the result in console)
+2. See the result in the file "index.html". (press F12 to see the result in browser console)

 This is a part of a course in Udemy.
 I just want to record how I acheived this assignment.